 Career Services ask that employers provide a reasonable time frame for acceptance of offers extended to candidates.
-No candidate should be given less than 10 business days to make a decision on an offer.
-Employers are expected to refrain from any undue pressure to accept the job (including, but not limited to, rescission of offer if not accepted in less than the two-week time frame), or to renege on an acceptance of another offer.
+No candidate should be given fewer than 10 business days to make a decision on an offer.
+Employers are expected to refrain from any undue pressure to accept the job or to renege on an acceptance of another offer.

-If conditions change and require the employing organization to revoke commitment, the employing organization will pursue a course of action the affected candidate that is fair and equitable, including (but not limited to) financial assistance and outplacement services.
+If conditions change and require the employer to revoke commitment, the employer will pursue a course of action that is fair and equitable.
+This includes but is not limited to financial assistance and outplacement services.

-Organizations providing interviewing services for a fee will be required to inform Career Services of the specific employer they represent and the specific jobs for which they are recruiting and will permit verification of information.
+Organizations providing interviewing services for a fee will be required to inform Career Services of the specific employer they represent and the jobs for which they are recruiting.
+They will also permit verification of information.
 Any disclosure of student information outside of the third-party interviewing organization and the company they are representing be with prior consent of the student.
 Third-party recruiters that charge fees to students will not be permitted access to Career Services.